 The principles of US Copyright law as embodied in the Copyright Act of 1976 (including without limitation 17 U.S.C. §201) form the basis of O’Reilly School of Technology’s Intellectual Property (IP) Policy.
 Generally speaking, unless a work is created in the context of an employment relationship as a “work made for hire”, the creator of a work that is subject to copyright protection owns the copyright in it, subject to any contract that person may have signed with respect to the disposition of those rights.
 In most cases, third-party authors of O’Reilly School of Technology courses assign their rights in the work they produce to O’Reilly Media, Inc. (“ORM”), the corporation under which O’Reilly School of Technology operates as a business unit.
 Occasionally O’Reilly School of Technology may permit an author to retain the copyright in his/her course materials, provided that the author grants a broad license permitting use by O’Reilly School of Technology.
 Copyrights in works produced by employees of ORM, such as O’Reilly School of Technology staff, are owned by ORM, unless the parties have agreed otherwise in advance and in writing.
 Copyrights in materials produced by an O’Reilly School of Technology student in connection with his/her coursework are the property of such student, except to the extent that such materials incorporate or are based on materials owned by O’Reilly School of Technology or third parties.
 Certain O’Reilly School of Technology courses may utilize third-party technologies, the rights to which are retained by the licensors.

-Verification of Educational Credentials
+Verification of Educational and Identification Credentials

 OST’s operating license from California’s Bureau for Private Post-Secondary Education (BPPE) requires, at a minimum, a high school diploma (or equivalent) for all students as proof that they can benefit from our courses.
 As part of our enrollment process, you will be asked for the date of your highest diploma or college degree.